Deepanshi-Data-world/Coffee-Shop-Sales/README.md

 # Objective
 The primary objective of this project is to analyze retail sales data to extract meaningful insights that will aid in decision-making and business growth for the coffee shop.
+## Key Questions Explored
+- How do sales vary by day of the week and hour of the day?
+- Are there any peak times for sales activity?
+- What is the total sales revenue for each month?
+- How do sales vary across different store locations?
+- What is the average price/order per person?
+- Which products are the bestselling in terms of quantity and revenue?
+- How do sales vary by product category and type?

 # Data Analysis & Key Insights
 ## Sales Trends